Deseret CWMU

 • Take time to shoot and sight in your rifle before your hunt.
 Know your rifle and your limitations.

-• All hunters must abide by Utah state laws as they pertain to wildlife.
+• All hunters must abide by Utah state laws regarding wildlife.
 Click HERE for Utah Wildlife Laws.

-• All hunters and guests must always wear a hunter-orange hat and vest while hunting.
+• All hunters and guests must always wear a hunter-orange hat and, at a minimum, while hunting (hunter orange vest recommended).

 • No pre-seasons scouting